-Does the weight on your scale determine whether you have a good day?
-When you feel you have overeaten at one meal or eaten a ‘bad’ food, do you skip the next meal?
+Does the number on your scale determine whether you have a good day?
+When you feel you have overeaten at one meal or eaten a “bad” food, so you skip the next meal?
 Have you recently gone on a diet that eliminates an entire food group?
 Do you obsess about how many calories you burn during exercise?

 If so, you may be a victim of the diet mentality.
 Research shows that this might actually be causing you to gain weight!

 People who have a diet mentality tend to follow a predictable cycle: